Unicellular maps vs hyperbolic surfaces in large genus: simple closed curves: Introduction

 \subsection{A conjecture}

 For $g\geq 2$, there is a natural way of defining a random hyperbolic surface $\mathbf{S}_g$ of genus $g$: the \emph{Weil--Petersson probability measure} (we refer to \cite{MP19} and references therein for more details).
-It is natural to try to understand the geometric behaviour of these random hyperbolic surfaces as $g\rightarrow\infty$, and this has been done rather extensively in the recent years \cite{GPY11,Mir13,MP19,Mon20,NWX20,Tho20,Wright20,PWX21,MT21,WX21}.
+It is natural to try to understand the geometric behaviour of these random hyperbolic surfaces as $g\rightarrow\infty$, and this has been done rather extensively in the recent years \cite{GPY11,Mir13,MP19,Mon20,NWX20,Tho20,Wright20,PWX21,MT21,WX21,GLST21,LMS20}.

-The similarity between the geometric behaviour of maps and hyperbolic surfaces had been noticed before, but in the precise regime considered in this paper, the ``numerical evidence" provided by Theorems~\ref{thm_main} and~\ref{thm_MP} allows us to formulate a precise conjecture.
+The similarity between the geometric behaviour of maps and hyperbolic surfaces had been noticed before, but in the precise regime considered in this paper, the ``numerical evidence" provided by Theorems~\ref{thm_main} and~\ref{thm_MP} leads us to conjecture that these two models are somehow ``the same" as $g\to\infty$.
+We do not know yet what the exact formulation should be, but two features seem to be necessary for this conjecture to be true: first, one should remove the ``fractal part" of the map, and consider the $2$-core of $\mathbf U_{n_g,g}$ instead (see Fig.~\ref{fig_core_decomp}).
+It is also important to consider $\text{$2$-core}(\mathbf U_{n_g,g})$ as a hyperbolic polygon whose sides were glued, and not just an embedded graph (see Section~\ref{rrrr} for a proper definition of unicellular maps as gluings of a polygon).
+We can now conjecture the following.

 \begin{conjecture} Let $n_g$ be such that $g=o(n_g)$ as $g\rightarrow\infty$.
 Then, $\mathbf U_{n_g,g}$, with distances rescaled by the factor $L_{n_g}\qw$, and $\mathbf S_g$ can be coupled such that

 in probability, where $d_{\text{GH}}$ is the Gromov--Hausdorff distance between metric spaces. \end{conjecture}